Stream Data Analytics

 In data analytics since 1989, ScienceSoft helps companies across 30+ industries build scalable, low-latency stream analytics solutions to enable business agility in decision-making and risk mitigation.

-80% of Companies Report Revenue Increase Thanks to Stream Data Analytics
+86% of Companies Prioritize Stream Data Analytics

 Types of Stream Analytics Architectures